ittekiou/EgQE/docs/articles/HEG-16_Syntax-of-Visibility.md

 ## **8. Condition of Visibility**

-Visibility is the emergence of differential (lag) within the process of compression.
+Visibility is the emergence of differential (lag) within compression.

 ```
 Visible: residual